jcjollant/gakneeboard/README.md

 Otherwise use `npm test script.test.ts`

 ## Debug tests
-Start debugger in terminal then start test in same terminal
+Start debugger in terminal `npm run debug`
+Run the actual test `npm test XXX`

 ## Houskeeper Willie
 Housekeeper willie is a script that checks system heath .
 It is invoked everyday via a cron entry in `vercel.json`.
 To run the script locally use